majuansari/dockerstead/README.md

     5. To ssh into the server run - docker-compose exec homestead bash

-http://app.dev:8000  is the default configuration to run the site [Make sure you add app.dev to the hosts file]
+> http://app.dev:8000  is the default url to run the site
+> [Make sure you add app.dev to the hosts file]
+>
 Default db config -

     username: homestead